sky-guide/backend-test/README.md

 * The views can be found in grails-app/views

 **CSS/JS:**

-* Directories for CSS and JS can be found in the web-app directory
+* Directories for CSS and JS can be found in web-app

+**JS Tests**
+* The blank js unit test file is located in web-app/test/spec

 Your solution is not limited to these files.